filipdumitrascu/MyOctave/README.md

 - for the letter "T" put in the dynamically allocated "transposed" matrix the elements and consider by pointing as the matrix transposed being the new matrix.

-- for the letter "R" a unit matrix "raised" and a temporary matrix "temp" with which is calculated the power of the matrix in a logharithmic complexity are used.
+- for the letter "R" a unit matrix "raised" and a temporary matrix "temp" with which is calculated the power of the matrix in a logarithmic complexity are used.
 The matrix "temp" takes the value 0 after each multiplication so that it can be reused and the "raised" matrix is placed in the vector as the new matrix.